mermaid-js/mermaid/docs/n00b-gettingStarted.md

   </body>
 </html>
 ```
-**Another full example:**
+**Another Option:**
-In this example mermaid.js is referenced as a separate JavaScript file, in an example Path.
+In this example mermaid.js is referenced in `src` as a separate JavaScript file, in an example Path.
 ```html
 <html lang="en">
 <head>